-He has received numerous awards including a Guggenheim Fellowship, a Fulbright Grant, a Basil Alkazzi Award, an Elizabeth Foundation Grant, two Massachusetts Artist Fellowships, and two UW Royalty Research Fund grants.
-His work has been written about in many publications including The Boston Globe, New Art Examiner, the Spanish journal, Lapiz, and in the Lisbon daily O Publico.
+He has received numerous awards including a Guggenheim Fellowship, a Fulbright Grant, a Basil Alkazzi Award, an Elizabeth Foundation Grant, two Massachusetts Artist Fellowships, and two University of Washington Royalty Research Fund grants.
+His work has been written about in many publications including The Boston Globe, New Art Examiner, the Spanish journal, Lapiz, and in the Lisbon daily O Público.
 In Artforum they wrote, "Brody's . . .paintings . . . provide a stunning visual punch . . . rendered with a bravura that is both compelling and hypnotic."
 In Art in America, Sue Taylor wrote, "A highly intelligent artist . . .
 Brody is absolutely serious about technique.
 An emphasis on fine drawing, delicate surfaces and careful considerations of color and light informs all his pictures."

 Brody has been a professor at the University of Washington in Seattle since 1996.
 He also recently wrote and filmed a college-level drawing course for The Great Courses/The Teaching Company.
 The course, titled “How to Draw”, consists of thirty-six half hour lectures and is available for download and on DVD.